Lim-Calculus/Project-CS50AI/Week 2 : Uncertainty/Project 2a : Pagerank/README.md

 - This project simulates Google's algorithm for ranking websites based on their relevance <br/>
 - Link to full assignment on Harvard Website : [PageRank](https://cs50.harvard.edu/ai/2020/projects/2/pagerank/) <br/>
 - Link to my project : [Project 2a : Pagerank](https://github.com/Lim-Calculus/Project-CS50AI/tree/main/Week%202%20:%20Uncertainty/Project%202a%20:%20Pagerank) <br/>
+- To execute the python script, type the following command in a bash terminal

 ```bash
 python3 pagerank.py corpus0